-- Comprise +of: Omar’s family comprises Omar, his wife and nine children.
+- Comprise +of: Omar’s family comprises his wife and nine children.
 (Soccer team!)

-NOT: Omar’s family comprises of Omar, his wife and nine children.
+NOT: Omar’s family comprises of his wife and nine children.

-HOWEVER, comprise of is accepted as standard usage depending on the context.
+HOWEVER, is comprised of is accepted as standard usage depending on the context.
 When used in the ACTIVE voice, COMPRISE is not followed by OF but when used in the PASSIVE voice, COMPRISE is followed by OF.

-Omar’s family comprises Omar, his wife and nine children.
+Omar’s family comprises his wife and nine children.
 (ACTIVE)

-Omar’s family is comprised of Omar, his wife and nine children.
+Omar’s family is comprised of his wife and nine children.
 (PASSIVE)

 Semantically, both sentences are synonymous.
 They both mean Omar’s family is made up of….